SteveALee/fullmeasure-blog/source/_posts/play-from-random-position.md

 %_play% -ss %_start%
 ```

+It uses `ffprobe` to get the duration of the file in seconds.
+Then it generates a random number of seconds in the audio which it uses as the starting position for `ffplay`.

 To deploy, the script file is put in a folder along with the `ffplay` and `ffprobe` windows exes downloaded from [ffmpeg.org](https://ffmpeg.org/).
 A Windows shortcut on the desktop references the script and is the drag and drop target.

 This works OK, at least for now.
 The random generator doesn't seem ideal so I might change it at some point.
 Also the `_incr` value probably needs tuning better to compromise between not being too small and giving a good variation within repeating chord patterns.